patricklam/plam.new-webpage/content/top/nz-places.md

 ### Taranaki / Manawatu-Wanganui

-The volcanoes (Ruapehu, Tongariro, Taranaki) are pretty good and still have a bunch of longer adventures I'd like to do (Round-the-Mountain and Around the Mountain).
+The volcanoes (Ruapehu, Tongariro, Taranaki) are pretty good and still have a bunch of longer adventures I'd like to do (Round-the-Mountain).
 There's also the Wanganui River Journey.
 The forest around Taranaki and the boundary with farmland is a quite striking green circle from above.
 I think it's not really the best for skiing but maybe OK for learning.
 Climbing is OK around Ruapehu as well.
 New Plymouth is surprisingly urban (though tiny).

+Have done Taranaki summit, Around-the-Mountain Circuit, and Atene Skyline.

 ### Gisborne & Hawke's Bay